Milk-Drinker01/Netick-KCC/README.md

 # Netick-KCC
  An implementation of Kinematic Character Controller with Netick Networking

-Using this project as a foundation, you will automatically have a highly customizable AAA Character Controller, and a AAA networking solution.
+NOTE: THIS PROJECT IS FOR NETICK 1.0 - FOR NETICK 2.0, CHECK HERE: https://github.com/Milk-Drinker01/Netick2-KCC Using this project as a foundation, you will automatically have a highly customizable AAA Character Controller, and a AAA networking solution.